Steve Hardy Mandy Green Maureen Tebbutt Rev. Steve Sweet Vicky Bott Brenda Seaton

 I have also completed a considerable amount of work on setting up and organising new sixth forms.
 In addition to this range of experience I also have a BA, MA and the NPQH.
 I have thoroughly enjoyed my time in school and I enjoy using the experience I have gained to work much more widely across a larger range of schools in all sectors and phases in Leicestershire.

 I also enjoy being a governor at Church Hill C of E Junior School.
 I feel very proud and privileged to be part of the governing body.

-I am the Assistant Head Teacher and Staff Governor at Church Hill C of E Junior School.
-Having been a member of the governing body for four years, I have enjoyed seeing the school flourish.
-My main areas of responsibility include the role of SENDCo, Head of Year Three, Teaching and Learning, Inclusion, Curriculum Planning, Modern Foreign Languages and I am a Deputy Designated Safeguarding Lead.
+My background is firmly rooted in teaching and learning, inclusion, curriculum planning, modern foreign languages, music and safeguarding.
+I am the school’s Designated Safeguarding Lead.
 I am particularly passionate about supporting children with Special Educational Needs/ Disabilities and their families.
-I am a qualified SENDCo and dyslexic specialist as well as being the Lead Practitioner for Autism at Church Hill.
+I am a qualified SENDCo and dyslexic specialist.
 Previously, I worked in a small school, Holywell C of E Primary School, in rural Cambridgeshire.
 Whilst there, I was a Leading Literacy Teacher for Cambridgeshire and music specialist.